roseengineering/igeswrite/README.md

 ![Image of a patch antenna](antenna.png)

-The DXF format unfortunately does not really support solid models so is not widely used for RF simulation.
+Since the DXF format unfortunately does not really support solid models, it is not widely used for RF simulation.
 DXF however can be imported into SONNET as a 2D model.

 Igeswrite supports the following models: 1) lines,